Phoenix-Staley/cryptocurrency_tracker/README.md

 ## Project requirements and technologies used

 We used Skeleton as the CSS framework.
 The webpage deploys and works as it is intended to.
-The website is intereactive and responds to user input through a change graph button.
+The website is interactive and responds to user input through a change graph button.
 The user can click on links within the webpage that will bring them to investment websites.
-CoinGecko API is used to fetch the current Bitocoin data.
+CoinGecko API is used to fetch the current Bitcoin data.
 GitHub API is used to fetch the current number of Bitcoin Core releases.
 A modal is used through the change graph button.
 Client-side storage is used to store data for the different graphs.

 <a href=https://phoenix-staley.github.io/cryptocurrency_tracker>Bitcoin Tracker</a>